jesuismarie/bash-scripting/README.md

 ## Notes

-* Scripts are for **learning and experimentation**.
+* Scripts are created for **learning and experimentation**, but aim to follow good practices
-* They may be updated or improved over time.
+* Code may evolve over time as I improve structure, error handling, and usability
-* Contributions and suggestions are welcome.
+* Emphasis on writing clean, safe, and maintainable Bash scripts

 ## Future Goals

-* Add more scripts for practical automation
+* Expand the collection with more advanced scripts
-* Explore creative and useful Bash utilities
+* Improve robustness and consistency across scripts
-* Build a growing library of reusable scripts
+* Explore more complex automation and scripting patterns